 In 1822, high chief Ke‘eaumoku II himself pulled the first sheets of printing ever produced in the Hawaiian Islands from the mission’s press in the PRINTING HOUSE (Ka Hale Pa‘i), also located on the grounds.
 For the next 20 years, the mission’s printers produced millions of pages of ka palapala (the writing) using a secondhand Ramage press.
 Writings were printed at first in English and then later in Hawaiian.

-A National Historic Landmark, Hawaiian Mission Houses are located at 533 South King St. in downtown Honolulu, near Kawaiaha‘o Church, ‘Iolani Palace and the King Kamehameha statue.
-Visit missionhouses.org, or call (808) 447-3910 for details.
+A National Historic Landmark, Hawaiian Mission Houses is located at 533 S. King St. in downtown Honolulu, near Kawaiaha‘o Church, ‘Iolani Palace and the King Kamehameha statue.
+At press time, tours were available, for groups up to four people, on Tuesdays, Fridays and Saturdays, reservations required (made at least 24 hours in advance at missionhouses.org/tours-and-programs).
+Visit missionhouses.org, or call 808-447-3910 for updates and details.